envisioning/vocab/src/content/articles/io-influence-operations.md

 ---
-generality:
-  - 0.5
-  - 0.49
-  - 0.48
-  - 0.47
-  - 0.46
-  - 0.45
-  - 0.44
 slug: io-influence-operations
-summary:
-  Strategic actions designed to affect the perceptions, attitudes, and behaviors of target audiences to achieve specific objectives.
+summary: Strategic actions designed to affect the perceptions, attitudes, and behaviors of target audiences to achieve specific objectives.
 title: IO (Influence Operations)
 ---